Manikanta05/Aiml-vtu-sem7-updated/README.md

 ![](https://d1m75rqqgidzqn.cloudfront.net/2019/10/what-is-machine-learning-7-steps-of-machine-learning.jpg)

 ## 7.Collection of Data, Data preprocessing?
-Collection of data-identifying sources,data quality,new features
+Collection of data-identifying sources,data quality,new features</br>
 Data preprocessing- data cleaning,filtering,removing outliers

 ## 8.Data validation vs testing ?
-Validation set is used for determining the parameters of the model, and test set is used for evaluate the performance of the model
+Validation set is used for determining the parameters of the model, </br>
+and test set is used for evaluate the performance of the model

 ## 9.What is centroid in kmeans and how do u determine ?
-Centroid- imaginary center of cluster
+Centroid- imaginary center of cluster</br>
 By averaging the data points feature wise

 ## 10.Naive Bayes formula